leeallen737/validationChallenge/README.md

 Fork this repo, and clone your copy.

 Make a branch where you can work on your code.

 Commit little and often - AT LEAST ONE COMMIT PER EXERCISE!

+When you're ready to review your code, push the branch and make a pull request.

-Push that branch, make a pull request, and review your code.
-Merge it to main when you're happy with your project!
+Merge it to main when you're happy with your code.

 ## Part 1: Validation Functions